anton-k/mig/docs/src/01-hello-world.md

       ]
 ```

-There is  asubtle nuance here.
+There is  a subtle nuance here.
 The `Server m` is a `Monoid`.
 But the value `Send method m a` is not.
 So we use the function `(/.)`
 which converts the second argument to `Server`.
 If we want to convert
-we can use the method of the clas `ToServer`:
+we can use the method of the class `ToServer`:

 ```haskell
 toServer :: ToServer a => a -> Server (ServerMonad a)